VenturaNotes/Knowledge/Neuroscience/General Chemistry/Professor Dave Explains/Videos/(2) Types of Matter - Elements, Compounds, and Mixtures.md

 	- A [[mixture]] is made of two or more pure substances and these can be separated by physical processes
 		- If you boil salt water, the water will evaporate and the salt won't
 			- So the substances will have separated
-		- A [[homogeneous mixture]] means all the substances are distributed evenly and every section looks the same like sugar and water
+		- A [[solution (Chemistry)|homogeneous mixture]] means all the substances are distributed evenly and every section looks the same like sugar and water
 		- A [[heterogeneous mixture]] means the substances are not distributed evenly and zooming in on different sections would look differently like oil and water
 	- Pure substances
 		- Elements made of only one type of atom